atgatt/atgatt-backend/README.md

     - API Elastic Beanstalk Environment Name: `api-prod`
     - Worker Elastic Beanstalk Environment Name: `worker-prod`

+Useful commands to monitor deployments:
+- `eb status <environment-name>` will display application health information
+- `eb ssh <environment-name>` will allow you to open a SSH session on the EC2 container(s) that the application is running on

+Note that you must have Python 3.6 installed and use `pip install awsebcli` before running any of the above deployment-related commands.

 ### How to deploy
 - Staging: Just merge your feature branch to master.
 After it gets merged, it will automatically get deployed to staging.
 - Production: Select the commit you want to promote to production via https://circleci.com/gh/bakatz/workflows/crashtested-backend, then click on the `hold` step and click `Approve` to promote to production